 Should real estate agents use Google Ads or Microsoft Ads?

 Start with Google Ads for its larger audience, then add Microsoft Ads to reach additional high-income searchers at lower costs.
 Microsoft users tend to have higher household incomes, making them potentially more qualified for real estate.
 Most successful agents eventually run both platforms.
+Working with a Microsoft Advertising agency can help you maximize returns from both channels.

 Get started with Stackmatix!